South Australia Medical Imaging (SAMI)

 How Safe is Nuclear Medicine?

 Nuclear Medicine tests are extremely safe.
 The tracers commonly used are quickly flushed from the body naturally, for example, by going to the toilet.
 In addition, the tracers rapidly lose their radioactivity.
-Modern equipment and techniques used at the Women’s and Children’s Hospital mean the radiation levels in the tracers are very low.
+Modern equipment and techniques are used at SAMI which mean the radiation levels in the tracers are very low.
 Side effects or reactions to the tracers are very uncommon.

 How is a Nuclear Medicine Scan Performed?